 So November was all about vegan food, and although I aim to primarily write about food going forward, I don’t want to limit my blog to the kitchen.
 I’d like to write about great beauty products and fashion that also happens to be vegan.
 Today’s focus is on vegan makeup brushes.
 The vegan aspect is obvious (do you want a goat’s butt hairs on your face?
 Didn’t think so!) – but quality is also really important.
 Why?
 Well, watching some of the awesome makeup artists on YouTube has taught me that in order to put your best face forward, you gotta:

-- Use the proper technique (a gentle hand and great blending skills to achieve the perfect smoky eye)
+- Use the proper technique – a gentle hand and great blending skills to achieve the perfect smoky eye

-- Prep your skin and take care of it (because makeup shouldn’t make-up (!) for bad skincare habits)
+- Prep your skin and take care of it – because makeup shouldn’t make-up (!) for bad skincare habits

-- Use the right tools (throw-out those Q-tip-looking eyeshadow applicators that come with cheap makeup and use real brushes!)
+- Use the right tools – throw-out those Q-tip-looking eyeshadow applicators that come with cheap makeup and use real brushes!

-So here’s my favorite beauty tool.
-It’s my retractable Kabuki Brush by Two Faced Cosmetics.
-It’s perfect because it’s made from the company’s own synthetic “Teddy Bear Hair” bristles – so it’s completely vegan and doesn’t hold bacteria like animal-hair brushes do (eww!).
+|My favorite beauty tool is my retractable Kabuki Brush by Two Faced Cosmetics.
+It’s perfect because it’s made from the company’s own synthetic “Teddy Bear Hair” bristles (hah!) so it’s completely vegan and doesn’t hold bacteria like animal-hair brushes do (eww!).
 I love that it’s retractable, so it travels well.
 Also, unlike so many other brushes out there, the hairs never fall out.
 Ever!
 I’ve owned other brushes that either immediately, or over time, lost their bristles.
 I’ve had this baby for 2 years now and I have had yet to have a bristle come out – even after washing it!
 I use it for my mineral face powder, and it grabs and blends the powder so well.
-It’s also very soft on my face, and I can even wet the bristles slightly before swirling them onto the powder for fuller coverage. $32.00 USD might seem steep, but trust me, this is an investment because you’ll have it for years.
+It’s also very soft on my face, and I can even wet the bristles slightly before swirling them onto the powder for fuller coverage.
+At just under $40, it may seem expensive but trust me, this is an investment because you’ll have it for years.
 I got one for my mom, and she absolutely loves it as well!

-I also have the Two Faced “Flatbuki” brush, and although the bristles aren’t as dense as the full-size Kabuki (and therefore not as great for mineral powder), it’s a great option if you’re just looking for a small travel blusher
+I have the Two Faced “Flatbuki Brush”, and although the bristles aren’t as dense as the full-size Kabuki (and therefore not as great for mineral powder), it’s a great option if you’re just looking for a small travel blusher

-UPDATE – August 20th, 2011 – I am now a proud owner of a few Everyday Mineral eyeshadow brushes and I love them!
+August 20th, 2011 – I am now a proud owner of a few Everyday Mineral eyeshadow brushes and I love them!
 The Everyday Eye Shadow Brush is a great eyeshadow brush (and only $7!) and I use the Everyday Eye Smudge Brush (also $7) to place a highlighting color on the inner edge of my eyelid to create a wide-eyed effect.
 These brushes are proof that you don’t need to use animal hair brushes (or spend a lot of money) to get professional-grade makeup brushes!